 2. THE HISTORY OF MISSIONS IN THE MUSLIM WORLD

-1. The dark centuries: 622-1870AD:
+1. 622-1870 AD: The dark centuries

-In the period from 622 to 1000AD there are no recorded mass movements of Muslims into faith in Jesus, though undoubtedly there were some.
+In the period from 622 to 1000 AD there are no recorded mass movements of Muslims coming to faith in Jesus, though undoubtedly there were some.
 In this period the majority of people in Central Asia, The Middle East and North Africa were still Christian but ruled by Muslim governments that restricted the church, though not usually overbearingly.
-Also during this time the church had lost its New Testament zeal and had settled down in buildings with professional religious leaders, set up monasteries, and instituted many extra-biblical practices that were absorbed from surrounding pagan cultures.
-The church was weaker than Islam was strong.
-That was the key problem, not the might of Islam.
+Also during this time the church had lost its New Testament zeal and had settled down in religious buildings with professional religious leaders.
+It had set up monasteries, and instituted many extra-biblical practices that were absorbed from surrounding pagan cultures.
+Sadly, the church was weaker than Islam was strong.
+Christianity’s weakness was the key problem, not the might of Islam.

-2. The Indonesian and Ethiopian Breakthrough: 1870-1900:
+2. 1870-1900: The Indonesian and Ethiopian Breakthrough

 Meanwhile over in Ethiopia there was one Shaikh Zakaryas (1845-1920), whose life story was very similar.
 He was a MBB who discarded all the European cultural baggage and adapted the culture of his new faith to the local Muslim culture.
 He led 7,000 Muslims into relationship with Jesus, organising them into simple churches that reached out to others in a culturally sensitive way.
-The movement petered out after a few decades as the new Christians were absorbed into existing church structures.
+The movement petered out after a few decades as the new Christians were absorbed into existing Ethiopian church structures.

-3. The 20th Century: Hope Arises
+3. 1900-1980: Hope Arises

 In this period there was one mass movement to Jesus and it was in Indonesia.
 It is still growing today.
 In the 1960’s the Indonesian government decreed that all citizens must adhere to one of the main religions.
 Some 2 million former Muslims jumped to Christianity at the stroke of a pen.
 In the decades after, they worked out what this means and a movement began to grow.
 Christians are now 15% of the Indonesian population.

 After the fall of Communism in Russia everything changed.
-Some 11 mass movements blossomed around the Muslim world in Algeria, Iran, Albania, Bulgaria, Azerbaijan, Kyrgyzstan, Bangladesh, the Sahel in West Africa and Kazakhstan.
+Some 11 DMM mass movements blossomed around the Muslim world in Algeria, Iran, Albania, Bulgaria, Azerbaijan, Kyrgyzstan, Bangladesh, the Sahel in West Africa and Kazakhstan.
 Many were not huge, some were.
-The moat had been breached and new disciples were now coming from many parts of the Islamic world.
+The Muslim moat had been breached and new MBB disciples were now coming from many parts of the Islamic world.

 Since the year 2000 there were some 69 such movements recorded or some 5-8 million people coming to faith in Jesus from a Muslim background.
 This has occurred completely outside Western church structures.
 It is a culturally indigenous form of Christianity.
 The change came because of several significant factors.
 Firstly people all over the world began to pray for the 10/40 window, for God to move inside Islam.
-Second, the 9/11 attacks repulsed millions of peace loving decent people inside the Muslim world.
-Many began to search for a better alternative to a doctrine of hate.
+Second, the 9/11 attacks, the Al Qaeda attacks and the murderous heart of ISIS has repulsed millions of peace-loving and decent people inside the Muslim world.
+Many Muslims began to search for a better alternative to a doctrine of hate and death.
 Third, the arrival of the internet enabled spiritually hungry Muslims to find answers to that hunger.

 In the last decade the number of mass movement has accelerated dramatically but the numbers are not in yet.
-Of the 1,000+ mass discipling movements growing globally, a significant number are inside Islamic countries.
+Of the 1,000+ DMM mass movements being tracked globally, a significant number are inside Islamic countries.
 In addition many Muslim refugees and immigrants to the West are seeking out churches.
 For a full list and in-depth analysis of what Jesus is doing in every single majority Muslim country in the world today please go to Jesus Inside The Islamic World on the website called setfreeseminars.com.

 3. THE FUTURE